abislam/H4D_SimplifyingSystemsAdministration/README.md

 - Script saves the user decision in **stig_log.txt**
 - Script prints "Out policy number #######"
 - Script moves on to next policy

+## Recommendations for improvement
+- Currently the script removes and creates a new log file everytime the script is run.
+This leads to only saving the logs of that session.
+Add function to append logs to an existing log file with the date so that users can keep track of past sessions.